-If the Head of School suspends a child, they will inform the parents immediately in writing, giving reasons for the exclusion.
+If the Head of School suspends a child, he will inform the parents immediately in writing, giving reasons for the exclusion.
 At the same time, the Head of School will make it clear to the parents that they can appeal against the decision to the Hub Council.
 The academy informs the parents how to make any such appeal.

-The Head of School will inform the Local Authority (L.A.) and the Hub Council about any permanent exclusion.
-Any pupil suspended for 15 days or more in a term will be discussed at panel to ensure actions and responses are adequate and to seek support for mitigating the risk of further suspensions.
+The Head of School will inform the Local Authority (L.A.) and the Hub Council about any permanent exclusion, and about any fixed-term suspensions beyond five days in any one term.
 The Hub Council itself cannot either exclude a child or extend the exclusion period made by the Head of School.

 A child may be suspended or excluded from school by the Head of School for a number of reasons, and for anything from a half-day to permanently.
-Bugle School will adhere to the principal legislation guidance Suspension and permanent exclusion guidance September 2023 (publishing.service.gov.uk) '
+Bugle School will adhere to the guidance 'Exclusion from maintained schools, Academies and pupil referral units in England Sept 2012 which relates to: